Job satisfaction and employee wellbeing = everybody wins? Just how essential is job satisfaction in the workplace…

 So, How Important is Job Satisfaction?

-Short answer - very, in fact the survey argues that it’s crucial.
-Satisfied employees offer a business higher productivity, staff retention and loyalty, whilst satisfied employees can enjoy better performance and a decreased chance of burnout which, in a stressful modern society, can prove beneficial long term.
+Short answer – very, in fact the survey argues that it’s crucial.
+Satisfied employees offer businesses higher productivity, staff retention and loyalty, whilst satisfied employees can enjoy better performance and a decreased chance of burnout which, in a stressful modern society, can prove beneficial long term.